pnemani1993/collection/golang/Basics.md

 var x [5]int

 ```
+Array

-An array is a numbered sequence of elements of a single type with a fixed length.
+: An array is a numbered sequence of elements of a single type with a fixed length.

 In Go we can directly print the array.
 No need to iterate through the indices like java.